asterics/AsTeRICS-Grid/docs/documentation_user/08_actions.md

 * an existing action containing recorded audio has priority over actions *Speak label* and *Speak custom text*.
 So if an action with recorded audio is present, these types of actions won't be performed.
 * if items are collected in collect elements, recorded audio is only played for collect element actions in mode "speak separately", see [Collect element action](08_actions.md#collect-element-action).

-### Change word forms
+## Change word forms

-The action allows you to change the text in other elements by clicking on this element.
-This is useful for setting up the grammar.
-Read [chapter 12](12_word-forms.md) for a detailed description.
+The action allows you to change shown word forms in other elements.
+This is useful for setting up grammar-related functions.
+Read [word forms](07a_word-forms.md) for a detailed description.

-### Fill prediction elements
+## Fill prediction elements

 **Video on YouTube:** [Prediction elements](https://www.youtube.com/watch?v=t0FWZcM9TMg&list=PL0UXHkT03dGrIHldlEKR0ZWfNMkShuTNz&index=22&t=0s) (German, but auto-translated subtitles available)